The 21st Annual Workshop on the Economics of Information Security (WEIS 2022)

 - Cyber-defense strategy

-- Geopolitical and international relations aspects of cybersecurity policy
+- Geopolitical and international relations aspects of cybersecurity policy, including cyberterrorism

-New this year, all manuscripts will have to be submitted in anonymized form for double-blind review.
-(See https://cacm.acm.org/magazines/2018/6/228027-effectiveness-of-anonymization-in-double-blind-review/abstract for arguments substantiating this change.)
+All manuscripts will have to be submitted in anonymized form for double-blind review.
+(See https://cacm.acm.org/magazines/2018/6/228027-effectiveness-of-anonymization-in-double-blind-review/abstract for arguments substantiating this requirement.)

 To that effect: